-The Mirage is offered in fun colors of violet purple, bright azure blue, spring green, as well as conservative colors of silver-grey, white, and black.
+The Mirage is offered in flashy new colors of bright azure blue, violet purple, spring green, as well as more conservative colors of black, white and silver-grey

 The 2014 Mitsubishi Mirage has tempting standard features like power windows, side mirrors, and door locks.
 Additionally, the new Mirage is equipped with remote keyless entry, an adjustable tilting steering wheel, and an automatic climate control system.